allthingslinux/tux/docs/content/developer/best-practices/branch-naming.md

+---
+title: Branch Naming Conventions
+---

 # Branch Naming Conventions

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 This document defines the official branch naming rules for this repository and explains why they exist.
 Consistent naming across branches improves readability, traceability, and automation in CI/CD pipelines.